 Phone: (07) 3500 9001

 Conditions that are attributable to a physical cause or impact on the ability to perform physical activities, such as mobility.
 Examples include paraplegia, quadriplegia, muscular dystrophy, motor neurone disease, neuromuscular disorders, cerebral palsy, absence or deformities of limbs, spina bifida, arthritis, back disorders, ataxia, bone formation or degeneration, scoliosis.

 Spinal Life Australia

 People with neurological/acquired brain injury

 Neurological disability applies to impairment of the nervous system occurring after birth, including epilepsy and organic dementias (for example, Alzheimer’s disease) as well as such conditions as multiple sclerosis and Parkinson’s disease.
 Acquired brain injury is used to describe multiple disabilities arising from damage to the brain acquired after birth.
 Results in deterioration in cognitive, physical, emotional or independent functioning.
-May be as a result of accidents, stroke, brain tumors, infection, poisoning, lack of oxygen or degenerative neurological disease.
+May be as a result of accidents, stroke, brain tumours, infection, poisoning, lack of oxygen or degenerative neurological disease.